patlamontagne/react-dot-php/readme.md

 What does it mean?
 It means you can add multiple single react components on your front-end and send them initial props right from your backend.

-It is intended for projects where you can't leverage inertiajs' SPA approach, or for existing server-side rendered projects where you just need to easily add some react interactivity without resorting to rebuilding the whole thing in react.
+`react-dot` is intended for projects where you can't leverage inertiajs' SPA approach, or for existing server-side rendered projects where you just need to easily add some react interactivity without resorting to rebuilding the whole thing in react.

 ### Javascript library